cma2015/iwa-miRNA/README.md

 ## Changelog

-- 2020-06-24: A demo server of iwa-miRNA was released for users running small small RNA sequencing datasets.
+- 2020-06-24: A demo server of iwa-miRNA was released for users running small RNA sequencing datasets.
 - 2020-06-20: Source code and Docker image of of iwa-miRNA were released for the first time.

 ## How to access help